 His love of drama began at the tender age of eight.
 He holds a B.A.
 (Hons) in Dramatic Art from Wits University, where he majored in Performance, Television and Screenwriting and is a familiar actor on the South African stage and screen.

-On stage, Mpho has performed locally and internationally in Mike van Graan’s When Swallows Cry (2018 Naledi Awards Best Play).
+On stage, Mpho has performed in Mike van Graan’s When Swallows Cry (2018 Naledi Awards Best Play).
 He also played Mr. Grove in Reza de Wet’s African Gothic (2018 Broadway World Awards Best Play and Best Actor in a Featured Role).
-His portrayal of multiple roles in Wajdi Mouawad’s Scorched earned him a Best Play nomination at the 2017 Naledis and he was part of the 2013 Naledi Best Play ensemble of Moliere’s The Miser.
+His portrayal of multiple roles in Wajdi Mouawad’s Scorched earned him a Best Actor nomination at the 2017 Naledis and he was part of the 2013 Naledi Best Play ensemble of Moliere’s The Miser.
 He enjoyed success with his self-penned Convincing Carlos (2010 Standard Bank Ovation Award) and has enjoyed multiple runs with Zakes Mda’s The Mother Of All Eating, Paul Slabolepsky’s For Your Ears Only and Athol Fugard’s The Island.
 He also played Ramabanquo in Pieter-Dirk Uys’ MacBeki.